fbpx

 DUI Laws & Penalties in Rhode Island: What to Know

-Generally, Rhode Island uses the term “DWI,” although you may also see “DUI” used interchangeably.
+Rhode Island general laws typically use the term “DWI,” although you may also see “DUI” used interchangeably.

-In Rhode Island, driving under the influence of alcohol, drugs, or other controlled substances can result in either a misdemeanor or felony charge, depending on whether or not it was a repeat offense.
+In Rhode Island, driving under the influence of alcohol, drugs, or other controlled substances can result in either a misdemeanor or felony charge, depending on a person’s blood alcohol level (BAC) and whether or not it was a repeat offense.

 Rhode Island DUI classes and penalties